-The total duration of the process of the liquidation of the legal entity shall not exceed one year from the date of submitting the documents to the registration department.
+The total duration of the process for the liquidation of a legal entity shall not exceed one year from the date of submitting the documents to the registration department.
 Exceeding this period would entail the recommencement of the liquidation process.